Rajarajeshwaripandikumar/Memory-Game/README.md

 - *JavaScript (DOM Manipulation)*

 ## 🚀 How to Run Locally
-1. Download all files (index.html, style.css, script.js).
+1. Download all files (index.html, backend.css, javascript.js).
 2. Open index.html in your browser.
 3. Click "Restart Game" to shuffle & play again.